 - Fellows are not eligible if they currently hold a ladder-rank appointment at a UC campus.

 - Eligible fellows may be hired either through an open search or from targeted outreach efforts; for the latter, a waiver of open recruitment is preauthorized for eligible candidates.

 - Salary dollars will be allocated at the Assistant Professor III level for appointments paid on the Regular professorial salary scale and at the Assistant Professor II level for appointments paid on the Business, Economics, and Engineering professorial salary scale.
 The affiliated division will assume the costs of any upgrades.

 - Hires may be made at all ranks, assistant through full; however, divisional allocation of salary dollars remains at the same assistant level.

 If an eligible fellow is hired as the top candidate from an open search, no additional request for recruitment authorization is required.
 If an eligible fellow is proposed as an additional hire from an open search or is identified as the result of targeted outreach efforts, the hiring dean must submit an off-cycle recruitment authorization request to the CP/EVC.
-With the exception of the current initiative in the STEM fields, UCOP does not provide supplemental start-up funds; however, start-up will be covered per normal campus policy.
-If you are requesting a hire in a STEM field, include the total proposed start-up request as part of your off-cycle recruitment request.
-Although a waiver of recruitment has been granted, budgetary approval, including consultation with the Senate Committee on Planning and Budget, is required.
+Start-up will be covered per normal campus policy.
+Although a waiver of recruitment has been preauthorized, budgetary approval, including consultation with the Senate Committee on Planning and Budget, is required.
 The request should detail how the proposed hire will be consistent with departmental plans and divisional priorities, including current recruitment plans, and it must also identify how the FTE will be funded at the end of the five-year period.